CorentinTh/it-tools/src/tools/git-memo/git-memo.content.md

 ## Branches

-Lists all local branches in your repository (use -a for local and remote branches):
+Lists all local branches in your repository (use -a for local and remote branches)

 ```shell
 git branch
 ```

-Switch to an existing branch:
+Switch to an existing branch

 ```shell
 git switch [branch name]
 ```

-Create a new branch:
+Create a new branch

 ```shell
 git checkout -b [branch name]